 Naomi Moon Siegel

-Since moving to Seattle in 2008, Siegel has been a mainstay of the world, experimental and jazz scenes.
-She has collaborated and played with many ensembles including The Jefferson Rose Band, Thione Diop’s Afro Groove, Picoso, Ahamefule J. Oluo’s Now I’m Fine, Daniel Barry’s Two Hemispheres and many of Wayne Horvitz’s projects.
+After moving to Seattle in 2008, Siegel quickly became a mainstay of the world, experimental and jazz scenes.
+She has collaborated with many ensembles including The Jefferson Rose Band, Thione Diop’s Afro Groove, Picoso, Ahamefule J. Oluo’s Now I’m Fine, Daniel Barry’s Two Hemispheres and many of Wayne Horvitz’s projects.
 She has made appearances in the Earshot Jazz Festival, Sasquatch! and Bumbershoot.
-Living in Seattle’s rich musical climate has given her space and inspiration to develop her own musical voice rather than trying to fit into somebody else’s idea of how she should sound.
+Living in Seattle’s rich musical climate supported her to develop her own musical voice rather than trying to fit into somebody else’s idea of how she should sound.
 She will always consider Seattle to be her musical home.

-In addition to her work as a musician, Siegel also produces Love Bath Sound Collages.
-Love Bath Sound Collages are long-lasting gifts that mash up voicemails spoken for the recipient.
-Usually given in honor of special occasions like weddings and graduations, Love Baths are evocative, celebratory archives featuring a community of voices that leaves the listener/recipient feeling showered with love.
+In addition to her work as a musician, Siegel also produces Resonance Sound Collages.
+Resonance Sound Collages are long-lasting gifts that mash up voicemails spoken for the recipient.
+Usually given in honor of special occasions like weddings and graduations, Resonance Sound Collages are evocative, celebratory archives featuring a community of voices that leaves the recipient feeling showered with love.

 She holds a Bachelor of Music degree in jazz trombone performance from Oberlin Conservatory where she studied with Robin Eubanks, Jim DeSano and Wendell Logan.
 During that time she also participated in a mind-expanding workshop at the School for Improvised Music, studying with some of New York’s finest improvisers such as Ralph Alessi, Mark Helias and Ravi Coltrane.
 Attending Milton Academy gave her the opportunity to have transformative music-making experiences in South Africa at the age of 16.